UCI (Big 10 Pre-Application) Optional Advising Deadline:

-A fellowship for two years of graduate study in any field for immigrants or the children of immigrants.
-Recipients may attend graduate programs in the United States.
+A fellowship for two years of US graduate study in any field for immigrants or the children of immigrants.
+The Paul & Daisy Soros Fellowships for New Americans was designed to honor America’s immigrant experience and “call attention to the extensive and diverse contributions of New Americans to the quality of life in the United States.

 Juniors, graduating seniors, and recent alumnus/a who are naturalized US citizens, permanent residents, Deferred Action for Childhood Arrival (DACA) recipients, or those whose parents were BOTH immigrants (born abroad as citizens of other countries).
 Applicants must be age 30 or younger on the application deadline of November 1.